sematext/docs/docs/monitoring/spm-faq.md

 ## Agent Automation

-### Is there an Ansible Playbook for the SPM client?
+### Is there an Ansible Playbook for the Sematext Agent?

 Yes, see the
 [Install](https://galaxy.ansible.com/sematext/spm-monitor-install/)